-How Revizto helped the White Arkitekter to pioneer interactive visualization in the Swedish market
+How Revizto helped White Arkitekter Pioneer Interactive Visualization in the Swedish Market

 In Revizto's class that Arman Gukasyan delivered, I immediately was able to see the potential for our work on hospital design.
 Hospitals are a very complex building type, and having better tools to communicate our design to our clients would be a major advantage.
 I was also excited by the possibility of being among the first to take interactive visualization into the Swedish market in a big way.

 Revizto has been quickly adopted at all levels of the design process to give our designers, managers and clients an easy window into the BIM models.
 We use it to share the spatial qualities of our designs, and simplify the communication of complex rooms and functions in a way that drawings can't do.
 Revizto allows us and our clients to interactively feel what it is like to be in the spaces we are designing.

 Revizto is focused on the process of design and communication, rather than high-end visualizations.
 The focus on user-friendly UI is very important, as we can confidently share the model with our clients, who tend to be beginners with 3D tools.
 Internally we also have some architects, project managers and engineers who are less tech-savvy, and giving them a simple visualization tool is great.